The publication mentioned below

 within one college class in Leadership.
 One

-in the class opened up one day in a presentation,
+individual in the class opened up one day in a

-was so powerful that the class decided to scrap
+The experience was so powerful that the class

-writing an entire book about Leadership in just
+harder than planned, writing an entire book about

-touch with each other, twenty years after the
+to keep in touch with each other, twenty years

 Habit 7 - Sharpen the Saw.
 By